pfunks/TCTest/test_faq.md

 ## What is the difference between Steem and Steemit?

+Steem is the name of the blockchain that stores all of the data and transactions, and processes all of the events that take place.
+STEEM is also a name for the system’s value token (currency).

-Steemit is simply an interface to view the blockchain content of Steem.
+Steemit is simply an interface to interact with the blockchain, and view the blockchain data.

 # Steemit Chat